gaultier/blog/cross-platform-timers.md

 Huh, no call to `timerfd_create` or something like this, just... `epoll_pwait` which is basically just `epoll_wait`, which is basically just a faster `poll`.
 And no events, just a timeout...
 So... are `libuv` timers fully implemented in userspace?

-I was at this moment reminded of a [sentence](https://smartos.org/man/7/timerfd) I had read from a Illumos manpage (there is a surprisingly big overlap of people behind Illumos and `libuv`):
+I was at this moment reminded of a [sentence](https://smartos.org/man/7/timerfd) I had read from a Illumos man page (there is a surprisingly big overlap of people behind Illumos and `libuv`):

 > timerfd is a Linux-borne facility for creating POSIX timers and receiving
 > their subsequent events via a file descriptor.
 The facility itself is